 Mel Robbins — no relation to Tony — fits into a more conventional blueprint for a self-help guru.
 As you might expect, there are plenty of “rules,” “lessons,” and “life-changing conferences” in her podcast.
 Typically, we steer clear of any sort of advice that reminds us of Patrick Swayze’s character in Donnie Darko, but while many self-help podcasts suffer from espousing a goofy “fear vs love” dichotomy, Mel Robbins is compelling precisely because she tackles these emotions.
 Drawing heavily from her own life experience, Robbins gives her listeners tools to better connect with their families, feel more empowered at work, and find stability in the chaotic parts of their lives.

 After the success of her “5 Second Rule” in 2017 — which, as advice goes, is as simplistic as telling someone to hold their breath before they jump in a pool but, By Jove, it works — Robbins became a staple of the podcast circuit.
 It was inevitable that she’d eventually launch her own, but it was encouraging that she waited until late 2022, and the extra time spent planning is evident in the quality of the show.
 Robbins has enough smart ideas about self-development that her podcast has amassed thousands of positive reviews.
-We can attribute this to her sounding less like a Tony Robbins wannabe, and more like a Brené Brown for Californians: emotionally intelligent, pragmatic, and likeable.
+We can attribute this to her sounding less like a Tony Robbins wannabe, and more like a Brené Brown for Californians: emotionally intelligent, pragmatic, and likable.

 You won’t find test tubes or Bunsen burners in the Huberman Lab, but you’ll certainly find a microphone.
 That’s because Dr. Andrew Huberman, host of Huberman Lab, is a neuroscientist turned podcaster who examines the effect of our brain function on health, behavior, and relationships.
 For those still interested in bio-hacking and optimization, Huberman offers a scientific grounding in neuroplasticity, otherwise understood as how we can alter our brain connections to improve our quality of life.
-With a focus on longevity, focus and physical health, Huberman’s research is all about self-improvement, but unlike other podcasts that push ideology, this show prioritizes neuroscience over diet or spirituality.
-This is self-help on a biological level, yet Huberman’s advice has huge implications for our social lives, from how to deal with grief to understanding and treating addiction.
-Huberman Lab takes a humanistic approach, a welcome relief in a genre saturated in egotism.
-So if you’re going to choose a podcast to assist with your self-optimization, pick your poison wisely; at least this agent of productivity has advice grounded in science.
+With a focus on longevity, focus, and physical health, Huberman’s research is all about self-improvement, but unlike other podcasts that push ideology, this show prioritizes neuroscience over diet or spirituality.

 Do you ever tell people that you’re “just fine” even though you are absolutely not fine?
 There isn’t much left that we can comfortably say is universal, but perhaps this deflection is the one thing that will unite us.
 This is the conceit behind Terrible, Thanks for Asking, the hit podcast hosted by author Nora McInerny.
 Championing unapologetic honesty, the show brings on guests to talk about how they are genuinely feeling, in the hope that listeners will feel less alone.
 With great production and a strong narrative voice, the show treads the line between sadness and comedy without fully committing to either.
 McInerny’s great strength is her ability to contextualize her guests’ stories, lending insight that helps the listener recognize themselves in these interviews.
 This isn’t traditional self-help.
 There are no steps to take, no morning routines to follow.
 Instead, Terrible, Thanks for Asking offers advice that’s told through narrative, relying on empathy, rather than TikTok soundbites, to drive its lessons home.

-After listening to too many self improvement podcasts, you may find yourself disillusioned by the advice — because, let’s be real, not all of us feel will better after taking a cold shower.
-Help Me Be Me, a self-help podcast that doesn’t make unrealistic promises, knows how you feel.
+After listening to too many self-improvement podcasts, you may find yourself disillusioned by the advice — because, let’s be real, not all of us feel will better after taking a cold shower.
+Help Me Be Me, a self-help podcast that doesn’t make unrealistic promises and knows how you feel.
 With over 200 episodes on topics like tackling shame and overcoming loneliness, Help Me Be Me believes that feeling overwhelmed by self-help advice can be alienating and risks driving you even further from the life changes you want to make.
 The show’s host, author Sarah May B., isn’t going to flatter your ego.
 In a recent episode on journaling, she tells us: “We all kind of know, deep down, when we’re resisting something, we’re resisting it because we already know the answer — and we don’t like it.”
 May B. pairs her opinions with tried and tested methods for dealing with feelings of sadness, stress, or lethargy.
 With talk of “accessing your truth” and cultivating “self-forgiveness,” Help Me Be Me might sound like those other self-help podcasts, but below the surface, the show is a toolkit of well-intentioned, gimmick-free advice.

 ¤

 Alice Florence Orr is a staff writer and assistant editor for Podcast Review.
 She is based in Edinburgh.
-You can connect with her on Twitter or read her work on aliceflorenceorr.com
+You can connect with her on LinkedIn or read her work on aliceflorenceorr.com